StatCan/aaw/docs/en/index.md

 What are you looking to do?
 Whether you're just getting started or already knee-deep in data analysis, the Advanced Analytics Workspace has everything you need to take your work to the next level.
 From powerful tools for data pipelines to cloud storage for your datasets, our platform has it all.
 Need to collaborate with colleagues or publish your results?
 No problem.
 We offer seamless collaboration features that make it easy to work together and share your work with others.
 So, no matter what stage of your data science journey you're at, the Advanced Analytics Workspace has the resources you need to succeed.

-## Getting Started with AAW
+# Getting Started with AAW

 Getting started with the Advanced Analytics Workspace (AAW) is easy and quick.
 First, you'll want to set up Kubeflow for MLOps and Jupyter Notebooks.
 Kubeflow makes it easy to deploy and manage end-to-end machine learning workflows, while Jupyter Notebooks provide a flexible and powerful environment for data analysis and experimentation.
 Once you have Kubeflow and Jupyter Notebooks set up, you can start exploring the many resources and tools available through the AAW portal.
 Additionally, we encourage you to join our Slack channel to connect with other data scientists and analysts, ask questions, and share your experiences with the AAW platform.

-### Kubeflow Account
+## Kubeflow Account

 - **[Click here to setup your Kubeflow account!](https://kubeflow.aaw.cloud.statcan.ca/)**

-**[Kubeflow](1-Experiments/Kubeflow/)** is a powerful and flexible open-source platform that has revolutionized the way we build, deploy, and manage machine learning workflows.
+**[Kubeflow](1-Experiments/Kubeflow/)** is a powerful and flexible open source platform that has revolutionized the way we build, deploy, and manage machine learning workflows.
 With its robust set of tools and frameworks, Kubeflow is the perfect starting point for data scientists and developers who want to accelerate their projects and bring them to the next level.
 By using up Kubeflow, you can harness the full potential of cloud-native machine learning and unlock new opportunities for innovation and growth.

 So take the first step and start by setting up Kubeflow today.
 With its vast array of features and capabilities, Kubeflow offers an unparalleled level of flexibility and customization, empowering you to create and deploy machine learning workflows that meet your specific needs and requirements.
 By embracing Kubeflow, you'll be at the forefront of the machine learning revolution, and who knows what incredible insights and breakthroughs you'll discover along the way

-### Slack Channel
+## Slack Channel

 <center>
 [![Ask questions on Slack](images/SlackAAW.PNG)](https://statcan-aaw.slack.com/)